laravel/docs/eloquent.md

         protected $connection = 'connection-name';
     }

+<a name="default-attribute-values"></a>
-### Defining Default Values Of Attributes
+### Default Attribute Values

-If you need to define the default values of attributes, set the `$attributes` property on your model.
+If you would like to define the default values for some of your model's attributes, you may define an `$attributes` property on your model:

     <?php

     namespace App;

     use Illuminate\Database\Eloquent\Model;

     class Flight extends Model
     {
         /**